JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 export class Chat extends React.Component<{}, ChatState> {
     //
 }
 ~~~

-This time I also import `moment.js`, I installed using NPM:
+I also imported the module `moment`, which is `moment.js` I installed using NPM:

 ~~~ shell
 npm install moment --save
 ~~~

+> moment.js is a pretty useful library to easily work with dates and times in JavaScript.
+It has a ton of features, like formatting dates, displaying times, creating relative time expressions and it also provides a proper localization of dates.

 Now it makes sense to have a look into the `render` method first: